Contact Information

 He also is the founder and Director of the School of Business Annual Accounting Continuing Professional Education (CPE) Conference which was started in 2012.
 This annual conference attracts approximately 250 professionals to campus each fall and the event proceeds provide scholarships for students in the MAcc program.

 Bob has also served on a variety of School of Business and University committees, including six years as co-chair of the School of Business Scholarship Committee and as an elected faculty representative to the University Budget Committee.
+In 2017, he served on one of the task forces charged with developing specific elements of the University’s strategic plan.

 Prior to joining Duquesne University, Bob worked for fourteen years in the accounting and auditing practice of Ernst & Young and for five years for Schneider Downs & Co, a regional accounting firm based in Pittsburgh.